Fundamentals

 How Classmoji maps to Github

 Section titled “How Classmoji maps to Github”If you’ve used Github before, Classmoji will feel familiar.
-Everything in Classmoji has a Github counterpart:
+Every Classmoji concept has a Github counterpart, and they nest the same way: an organization holds repositories, which hold issues.

 Everything stays in Github where your code already lives.